 An effective incident management program does more than reduce organizational risk.
 Requesting and addressing employee concerns and potential misconduct creates a culture of trust and respect.
-As employees are able to raise concerns confidentially or anonymously, and see those issues addressed, they build confidence that their requests will be handled and resolved using a consistent and fair process.
+When employees can raise concerns confidentially or anonymously, and see those issues addressed, they build confidence that their requests will be handled and resolved using a consistent and fair process.